opensourcesys/evtTracker/README.md

 * Download [stable version][1]
 * NVDA compatibility: 2021.1 and beyond

 This add-on outputs information about objects for which events were fired.
-Properties recorded in debug log mode include object type, name, event, app module, and accessibility API specific information such as accName for IAccessible object and Automation Id for UIA objects.
+Properties recorded in debug log mode include object type, name, role, event, app module, and accessibility API specific information such as accName for IAccessible object and Automation Id for UIA objects.

 Notes: